ycechungAI/SWE-agent/README.md

 [SWE-bench]: https://github.com/SWE-bench/SWE-bench
 [nyu-ctf]: https://arxiv.org/abs/2406.05590

-In addition, you might be interested in the following projects:
+In addition, you might be interested in our other projects:

 <div align="center">